cran/shinyscreenshot/README.md

 - **Timer:** Usually you want the screenshot to be taken immediately, but sometimes you may want to tell Shiny to take a screenshot in, for example, 3 seconds from now.
 That can be done using `screenshot(timer=3)`.

 - **File name:** You can choose the name of the downloaded file using the `filename` parameter.

+- **Saving on the server:** The image screenshot can also be stored on the server using the `server_dir` parameter.
+If the save is successful, `input$shinyscreenshot` will store the path of the image.

 - **Module support:** As an alternative to the `selector` argument, you can also use the `id` argument.
 For example, instead of using `screenshot(selector="#myplot")`, you could use `screenshot(id="myplot")`.
 The advantage with using an ID directly is that the `id` parameter is module-aware, so even if you're taking a screenshot inside a Shiny module, you don't need to worry about namespacing.